Sensitive Skin: Signs, Causes, and Skincare

 - Open sores

 Routine activities like wearing fragrances, bathing, work-related stress, and sun exposure can aggravate the sensitive skin condition.
-Let's explore the external and internal factors that trigger your vulnerable skin or worsen an existing condition;
+Let's explore the external and internal triggers that worsen your existing condition.

-Excessive sun exposure can be detrimental to your skin and you might already know that.
-Moreover, it can cause oxidative stress which is related to causing your skin type to be sensitive.
+Excessive sun exposure can be detrimental to your skin and can contribute to oxidative stress.
+This oxidative stress can further make your skin inflamed and prone to redness and irritation,

 Detergent